CluedIn-io/CluedIn.Documentation/_docs/70-Statistics/30-Search/Search.md

 The 2 axis chart shows the used disk size in the last 10 days.

+## Memory

+The pie chart is made out of the used, max, and percentage of memory used.

 ## Shard status distribution

 The pie chart provides a breakdown of the database shards and their status.